apache/kylin/website/docs/development/how_to_write_doc.md

    :::

    :::note Troubleshooting
-   Depending on your OS environment, `npm install` can hit various issues at this stage and most of them are due to missing a certain library.
-Below are a few examples from a Ubuntu user.
+   Depending on your OS environment, `npm install` may hit various issues at this stage, most of which are due to missing a certain library.
+Below are a few examples.

-   - If hit error `../src/common.cc:24:10: fatal error: vips/vips8: No such file or directory`
+   If an error is like the one below, for an Ubuntu user, it can be solved by installing the lib `glib2.0-dev` with **sudo apt-get install glib2.0-dev**.

-     - Try install glib2.0-dev, like `sudo apt-get install glib2.0-dev`
+   > ../src/common.cc:24:10: fatal error: vips/vips8: No such file or directory

-   - If hit error `Error: Command failed: /bin/sh -c autoreconf -ivf`
+   If an error is like the one below, for an Ubuntu user, it can be solved by installing the lib `autoconf` with **sudo apt-get install autoconf**, while for a macOS user, please try with **brew install autoconf automake libtool**.

-     - Try install autoconf, like `sudo apt-get install autoconf`
+   > Error: Command failed: /bin/sh -c autoreconf -ivf

    :::

    For more information about [Docusaurus](https://docusaurus.io/), please refer to [Docusaurus Installation](https://docusaurus.io/docs/installation).

 4. Launch the doc website and preview it locally